KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 14. Deprecated: Found `node-version: [18` in file `node.yml`: Update CI workflows to target a supported Node.js LTS release.
 15. Recommendation: Found `npm run` in file `node.yml`: Prefer `node --run` over invoking npm run directly.
 16. Outdated: Found `MichMich/MagicMirror` in file `node.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-17. Recommendation: The module imports `googleapis-common` (used in `src/backend/GoogleTaskService.ts`, `src/node_helper.ts`), `rollup-plugin-banner` (used in `rollup.config.mjs`), `ts-jest` (used in `jest.config.js`) but does not list them in package.json.
-Add these dependencies to package.json so they can be installed automatically.
+17. Recommendation: The module imports `googleapis-common` (used in `src/backend/GoogleTaskService.ts`, `src/node_helper.ts`) but does not list it in package.json.
+Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 18. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 19. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 20. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 21. Recommendation: Replace eslintrc by new flat config.
+22. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)